Orrison/Laravel-Are-We-There-Yet/README.md

 # Are We There Yet?

 Easy to use helper method to dispatch a list of jobs and job chains that, upon completion of all of them, trigger one last final job.
 Often we dispatch jobs that can run in parallel but that once all complete require something else to be done.
-Now you can!

 With the `parallelDispatch` helper method you can dispatch a list of jobs AND chained jobs that will fire your defined "completion job" once they have all been completed successfully.